arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 12. refactor functions to the appropiate type: anonymous, public, etc...
 13. feature detect to allow gracefull degredation.
 14. send out events onCall onProgess and onDelivered
+15. ajax the comments section to live reload.

 ## Some of the features: